wosch/cpan-memory-usage/README.txt

-Check the memory usage of cpan and find out the minimal required memory setup for machine to install the LWP module.
+Check the memory usage of cpan and find out the minimal required memory setup for machine to install the Test::More module.

 --
-Feb 2024
+wosch, Feb 2024